julieLyM/app-gallery-complete/README.md

 # app-gallery-complete

-Gallery of pictures, use ReactJs, Redux, Docker(mongo,node,nginx) and express api
+Gallery of pictures, use ReactJs, Redux, Docker(mongo,node,nginx) and express api# app-picture-nginx